jolmoo/Pickmu-Mobile-Frontend-Developer/README.md

 ## Project Overview
 Pickmu is a delivery mobile app connecting individuals and businesses with nearby riders.
 Users can request services, track orders in real time, manage profiles and wallets, upload documents, and communicate directly with riders.

-I developed the **complete mobile frontend**, including all user and rider interfaces, adaptive screens, and integration with APIs and device features such as geolocation, push notifications, and real-time updates using Webhooks.
+I developed the **complete mobile frontend**, including all user and rider interfaces, adaptive screens, and integration with APIs.
+Crucially, I managed the **EAS build process** for both **iOS and Android** and handled the **deployment to the App Store and Google Play**.
+My core achievement lies in the complex **Geolocation and GPS Engineering** necessary for real-time, battery-efficient rider tracking.

 ---